-- 1. Students shall not use, display, or turn on communication beepers, cellular phones, video phones, or electronic devices during instructional time, class change time, breakfast or lunch.
-The Principal shall determine specified times on campus when electronic devices may be used for instructional purposes.
-No such devices may be used at any time on school-operated vehicles, including buses.
+- Students choosing to bring cellular phones and other electronic devices to school campuses shall not use or display devices during the school day, and such devices should be silenced at all times.
+The use of such devices for instructional purposes may take place during instructional time only after teacher direction.
+Students shall follow classroom and lesson expectations when electronic devices are in use.
+The personal use of cellular phones or other electronic devices for non-instructional purposes is prohibited.
 (Level 1) - 2.
 Students shall not use personal technology resources to distribute or display inappropriate material.
-Inappropriate material does not serve an instructional or educational purpose and includes but is not limited to the following: - Is profane, vulgar, lewd, obscene, offensive, indecent, sexually explicit, pornographic or threatening; - Advocates illegal or dangerous acts; - Causes disruption to the District, its employees or students; - Advocates violence; - Contains knowingly false, recklessly false, or defamatory information; or - Is otherwise harmful to minors as defined by the Children's Internet Protection Act. - Penalty: (Level 2-3 and contact law enforcement) - 3.
+Inappropriate material does not serve an instructional or educational purpose and includes but is not limited to the following: - Is profane, vulgar, lewd, obscene, offensive, indecent, sexually explicit, pornographic or threatening; - Advocates illegal or dangerous acts; - Causes disruption to the District, its employees or students; - Advocates violence; - · Contains knowingly false, recklessly false, or defamatory information; or - Is otherwise harmful to minors as defined by the Children's Internet Protection Act. - Penalty: (Level 2-3 and contact law enforcement) - 3.
 Students shall not use personal technology devices to access chat rooms/social networking sites such as Facebook, Twitter, Instagram or Snapchat, etc., during the regular school day for non-instructional purposes and without the express permission of the teacher.
 (Level 1-2) - 4.
 Students shall not use audio or visual recording devices without the permission of a school administrator.
 This includes, but is not limited to, using recording devices to video, photograph, or record misbehaviors or to violate the privacy of others.
 (Level 1-3)

-G. DISRESPECTFUL CONDUCT:
+G. DISRESPECTFUL, INSUBORDINATE CONDUCT/STUDENT INCIVILITY:

 - 1. No student shall use any type of profane, vulgar, obscene or ethnically offensive language (written or oral) or gestures.
 (Level 1-2) - 2.
-No student shall possess or distribute profane, vulgar, pornographic, obscene, or ethnically offensive materials.
+No student shall possess or distribute profane, vulgar, pornographic, obscene, or - ethnically offensive materials.
 (Level 1-2) - 3.
-A student shall not use profane, obscene, or abusive language (written or oral) or gestures toward District personnel or other adults on school property or at school sponsored events.
+No student shall use profane, obscene, or abusive language (written or oral) or gestures toward District personnel or other adults on school property or at school sponsored events.
 (Level 2-3) - 4.
 Insubordination: All students shall comply with reasonable directions or commands of all authorized District personnel or designees.
 (Level 1-3) - 5.
 All students shall comply with the directions of a staff member to remove themselves from the location of a disruptive situation.
 (Level 1-3) - 6.
 No student shall refuse to identify one's self upon request of any District employee or designee.
 (Level 1-2) - 7.
 No student shall repeatedly violate the school dress code.
 (Level 1-2)